Skip to main content

 Inputs

-Inputs are the files in your modelling run.
+Inputs are the data used in your modelling run.
 You can upload and edit inputs at the state level (RMP Settings > Inputs) and at the run level (Open run > Inputs).
 The state-level inputs are your project defaults.

 Max fuels Loads projects